Desno365/Desno365.github.io/minecraft/jukebox-mod/index.md

 • There is a random chance of finding a disc every 30 kills of hostile mobs.<br>
 • Tap the Jukebox to eject the disc.
 When the song ends the disc will be ejected automatically.<br>
 • The Jukebox block and the discs are also in the creative inventory.<br>
-• The crafting recipes of the Jukebox are the same of the PC version.
+• The crafting recipe of the Jukebox is the same of the PC version.

 ---